National Centre for Radio Astrophysics: History

 The Centre has its roots in the Radio Astronomy Group of TIFR, set up in the early 1960s under the leadership of Govind Swarup.
 The group designed and built the Ooty Radio Telescope.
 In the early 80's an ambitious plan for a new telescope was proposed - the Giant Metrewave Radio Telescope.
 Since the site chosen for this new telescope was close to Pune, a new home for the group was built in the scenic campus of Pune University.
 The radio astronomy group morphed into the National Centre for Radio Astrophysics around this time.

 Research

 The National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research (NCRA-TIFR) is a institute for radio astronomy in India.
 Research activities at NCRA-TIFR are centered on low frequency radio astronomy, with research in a wide range of areas, including solar physics, pulsars, active galactic nuclei, the interstellar medium, supernova remnants, the Galactic Center, nearby galaxies, high-redshift galaxies, Fundamental Constant Evolution, and the epoch of reionization.
 NCRA-TIFR has built and operates the largest steerable radio telescope in the world, the Giant Metrewave Radio Telescope, as well as the Ooty Radio Telescope, and work at the frontiers of astronomy and astrophysics, as well as in instrumentation development.

 In April 2019, scientists of the NCRA led by Divya Oberoi published few of the deepest radio images of the sun.
+In 2025, two physicists Rashi Jain and Yogesh Wadadekar of the institute published a research paper on the discovery of the Alaknanda Galaxy.